Felicious/Boba-Bill-2/progression-of-proj.md

 - write first issue: realized unchecking the box adds an additional name to friend list when it should remove
 - began this journal (:
 - fixed the issue!! (:

+### 1/27/21 Wed

+- Add new feature: entering name saves it in both FriendList that displays a list of friends entered into the app, and checkbox choices to decide who to split between

+### 1/28/21 Thurs

+- Add [first mockup](https://raw.githubusercontent.com/Felicious/Boba-Bill-2/main/images/mockup/web-view-mockup-1.png); Derrick says the design was too light

+### 1/30/21 Sat

+- Started designing features again, even if it's ugly
+  - This was hard to do, wanted a cute design before implementing ):
+- Begin Transaction class